Preydian/FilmFestivalWebsite/README.md

 # Live site can be found [here](https://film-festival-website-preydian.vercel.app/).

+Uses this [API](https://github.com/Preydian/FilmFestivalAPI) in combination with ReactJS and TypeScript to form a full website to create film reviews.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).